fenimore/DemocracyDroid/README.md

 ## Disclaimer

 We have no affiliation with Democracy Now!
+And Since creating this application, Democracy Now! has published an official Android application on the Play Store.
+It'll be better maintained than this one.

 ## License and Dependencies

-- Democracy Droid GPLv3
+- Democracy Droid!
+GPLv3
 - Democracy Now!
 CC BY-NC-ND 3.0 US
 - [ExoPlayer](https://github.com/google/ExoPlayer) Apache 2
 - [Jsoup](https://jsoup.org/) MIT